adityak1429/autoPublisher/README.md

 ## TODO

-- Support for trailers
-- remove application packages and images in listing to avoid confusion.
+- remove application packages and images in listing to avoid confusion. can remove images but application packages might have useful updatable data the user needs.
 - support for flights, it needs atleast one filght submission to be already present, but can work on updates though
 - better method to get difference of jsons i.e dont upload if files not changed (how do you detect this, hashing?)
 - Validate JSON